 Follow this four-step process.
 It often works to clear journo-writer’s block.

 - Just write-free form.
 Start writing down quotes from sources and notes from your notebooks.
-Go back through your notes and use symbols to group each quote or fact by subject
+Go back through this miasma and use symbols to group each quote or fact by subject

 - Write three or four paragraphs based on these subject groupings.
 Do this quickly.
 Don’t pay too much attention to grammar or form.